 Source: February-March 1985 Trustees Mtg., Dec.
+56

-56 Amended by October 1989 Trustees Mtg., Dec.
+Amended by October 1989 Trustees Mtg., Dec.
 17; April 1991 Trustees Mtg., Dec.
 111; October 2009 Trustees Mtg., Dec.
 49

-20.070.6.
+50.080.6.
 Endowment Fund and Pooled Gifts in Support of Special Uses

 - A district or club, in addition to an individual donor, may make a direct contribution to the Endowment Fund in any amount, but Benefactor recognition is available to individual donors only. - A gift to the Endowment Fund of US\$150,000 or more from a single donor (individual, couple, family, trust, foundation, or corporation) can be accepted in support of a particular project or activity within any approved program of the Foundation, subject also to reasonable restrictions as to geographical or subject-area focus as requested by the donor and approved by the general manager of The Rotary Foundation in consultation with the program department concerned. - A named or memorial pooled Endowment Fund gift can be established by a district as a restricted-purpose fund, by agreement with the Foundation in advance of receipt of any gift directed to such a pool, provided that, if its income is to be further designated as to purpose, the pooled fund meets the usual requirements of the program or activity to which its income is designated.
 Once the required amount of the contribution is met, earnings from the corpus of the endowed fund will be distributed in accordance with the Trustee-approved Endowment Fund spending policy.
 Earnings will be directed to the specific Foundation program designated by the donor and will not be subject to the 50/50 SHARE designation. - Pooled restricted-purpose Endowment Fund gifts shall not be promoted, but donors who request such arrangements can be accommodated.
 (April 2000 Trustees Mtg., Dec.
+126)

-126) - Source: October 1991 Trustees Mtg., Dec.
-26 Reaffirmed May 1997 Trustees Mtg., Dec.
-199 Amended by June 1999 Trustees Mtg., Dec.
-210
+Reaffirmed May 1997 Trustees Mtg., Dec.
+199

-20.070.7.
+50.080.7.
 Endowment Fund in Unrestricted Support of Programs

-The income from an Endowment Fund contribution accepted as designated for a Trusteeapproved program may be applied to other trustee-approved programs with similar objectives if the program originally designated is no longer in existence, or if the program is judged no longer feasible.
+The income from an Endowment Fund contribution accepted as designated for a Trustee-approved program may be applied to other trustee-approved programs with similar objectives if the program originally designated is no longer in existence, or if the program is judged no longer feasible.
 (April 2000 Trustees Mtg., Dec.
 126)

-20.070.8.
+50.080.8.
 Endowment Fund in Support of New Programs